joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-001.rst

 Gray Box testing
 -------------------------------------------------------------------------------------------

-Gray Box testing is similar to Black box testing.
+Gray Box testing은 Black box testing과 유사합니다.
 In gray box testing, the pen-tester has partial knowledge of the application.
 In this case, information regarding user input, input validation controls, and how the user input is rendered back to the user might be known by the pen-tester.